 The howling dog, I'm sure, almost everyone has encountered at one time or another, but most likely when you're trying to get some sleep during the night.
-The howl is one of my favorite ways a dog communicates, just not at two in the morning!
+The howl is one of the coolest ways a dog communicates, just not at two in the morning!

-Dog's howl for a number of reasons, one of which I've briefly mentioned, which is to communicate.
-They also howl to say, 'Hey look, I'm here!'
-Dogs like making their presence known, especially if they're being ignored or they want something.
+Dogs howl for a number of reasons, one of which, communication, I've briefly mentioned.
+They also howl to say, "Hey look, I'm here!"
+Dogs like making their presence known, especially if they're being ignored or if they want something.

 But what if your dog howls excessively?
 What action can you then take?
 Before we look into the treatment of too much howling, let us first examine just where all this wanting to howl began in the first place.

-In the wild, wolves (as well as wild dogs) communicated their locations by howling when scouting for food or guiding pack members back to the pack.
-This instinct is most evident in dogs such as Alaskan Malamutes, Siberian Huskies and the Samoyed as well as other northern breeds.
+In the wild, wolves and wild dogs communicate their locations by howling when scouting for food or guiding pack members back to the pack.
+This instinct is most evident in dogs such as Alaskan Malamutes, Siberian Huskies, and the Samoyed as well as other northern breeds.

-Being descended from a pack animal (i.e.wolf) dogs may be responding to howl related noises like sirens, music and even a human howl for the sole purpose of pack bonding.
+Being descended from a pack animal, dogs may be responding to howl-related noises like sirens, music and even a human howl for the sole purpose of pack bonding.
 These above mentioned sounds trigger the instinct.

 Some dogs are trained to signal with a howl when they uncover an animal during a hunt.
 Howls can be heard further than a bark and over longer distances.